fjglira/istio/istioday/talk.md

 - **Traffic routing** through OpenShift-specific ingress mechanisms
 - **Service mesh** functionality under stricter security

-### 3. Real-World Example: Verifying External Control Plane with Sail Operator (3 minutes)
+### 3. Real-World Example: Verifying External Control Plane

-**The Challenge:** Custom installers of Istio like Sail Operator - how can you be sure they deliver conformant Istio?
+**The Challenge:** Custom installers of Istio like Sail Operator.
+How can you be sure they deliver conformant Istio?
 A few months ago was merged a feature that allow us to manage external Istio control plane installations using the existing Istio integration test.
 This is very powerful, for example on Sail Operator we can use this to validate that the Istio installation done by Sail Operator is conformant with upstream Istio.

 To use this feature we just need to set:
-* --istio.test.kube.deploy=false : This will skip the Istio installation step
+* `--istio.test.kube.deploy=false` : This will skip the Istio installation step
-* --istio.test.kube.controlPlaneInstaller=<path_to_your_installer> : This will point to the installer that will be used to manage the Istio control plane installation.
+* `--istio.test.kube.controlPlaneInstaller=<path_to_your_installer>` : This will point to the installer that will be used to manage the Istio control plane installation.
 For example: https://github.com/openshift-service-mesh/istio/blob/17574c9312708ac101c6026f2d5c9069fd580123/prow/setup/sail-operator-setup.sh

 Take into account that skipping the installation mean that you need to handle all the related resources creation like for example the namespace creation, ingress gateway setup, istio cni if needed, etc.